iamneerajshankar/FunWithPython/README.md

-# Topic-Basics Concept in Python
+# About the branch - Python programs based on module - re(regular expression)

 # Author: Neeraj Shankar - codewithneeraj@outlook.com
 ## Getting Started

 ## About this Branch:
-This branch covers the python programs based on its basic concepts like methods,classes, list tuples, dictionary, etc
+This branch covers the python programs based on its basic concepts of the python regular expression like defining a pattern  and extract data, etc
 ## Running The code
   ### Prerequisite
     Make sure the python is installed on the system